CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 7. Close Microsoft Edge.

 ### Task 2: Enable MFA for a user

+In this task, you will enable multi-factor authentication (MFA) for a specific user in Microsoft Entra.
+You’ll first access the Microsoft Entra admin center, configure MFA settings to allow users to remember trusted devices for 30 days, and then enable MFA for the selected user.
+After applying these changes, the user will be required to use MFA during sign-in.

 1. On the taskbar select **Microsoft Edge**, in the address bar type **https://entra.microsoft.com**, and then press **Enter**.